 User Review( votes)

-The University Alliance is an association of British universities which was formed in 2006 as the Alliance of Non-Aligned Universities, adopting its current name in 2007.
+The University Alliance is an association of British universities that was formed in 2006 as the Alliance of Non-Aligned Universities, adopting its current name in 2007.

-Why at the University Alliance – Alliance is a mission group representing and supporting modern civic universities with a professional and technical focus.
+Why at the University Alliance?
+The alliance is a mission group representing and supporting modern civic universities with a professional and technical focus.
 The objective of the university is to train and develop highly employable researchers in strategically important areas.

 - University or Organization: The University Alliance